 History of Present Illness:

 A woman in her early 30’s with a history of endometriosis and recent travel presents to the ER with 11 days of shortness of breath and left-sided pleuritic chest pain that radiates to her back and is also worse when she swallows.
 She denies sore throat but has been having low-grade temperatures in the 99’s.
-She took 5 days of doxycycline has not helped and her symptoms have continued to progress.
-No other complaints.
-No leg pain or swelling.
-No family history of blood clots.
-No risk factors for aspiration.
+Her doctor prescribed a Z-pack but that has not helped and her symptoms have continued to progress.
+She denies any leg pain or swelling of other symptoms.

 Vital Signs & Physical Exam: